 The First World War gave Americans their first vision of a more effectively managed international order as well.
 The idea of reorganizing the world for the more efficient management of international disputes had many sources in this period.
 “Wilsonianism,” as it has come to be called, was not uniquely Woodrow Wilson’s idea, though he pushed more strongly for it than any of the other great power leaders who met at the peace conference at Versailles in 1919.
 When the Senate failed to muster the two-thirds necessary to ratify US entry in the new League of Nations, the defeat came as a major blow to progressives.
 But the application of the label “isolationist” to the period disguises the heightened role that the United States actually played in the organization of international affairs in the 1920s.
 The nation cooperated with the other great powers in the era’s arms-limitation agreements.
 American banker Charles Dawes won the Nobel Peace Prize in 1925 for engineering a more sustainable international plan for German war reparations payments, soon further eased by the US government’s orchestration of new loans to German borrowers.
 Although the United States was not a participant in the new World Court created under the terms of the peace treaty, an American jurist served on its panel of eleven judges.

 Domestically, the break between the prewar and postwar years seemed much sharper than on the international stage.
 The year 1919, in which the war economic machine ground suddenly to a halt, was one of the most volatile years of the twentieth century.
 Demobilization unloosed a wave of labor strikes unprecedented in their scale and the radical character of their demands.
 Workers tried to expand their wartime gains against employers who were determined to drive back unions and reassert management’s prerogatives of control.
 Fearful of revolution abroad and at home, the Justice Department rounded up and deported hundreds of aliens whom it judged, without trial, to be radical and disloyal.
 Violence erupted along race lines as white mobs in more than twenty cities poured into African American neighborhoods to attack homes and persons.
 A new Ku Klux Klan emerged in both the North and South with the goal of intimidating not only blacks but also Catholics, immigrants, and radicals.
-In the aftermath of 1919’s turmoil, Calvin Coolidge, a Republican presidential candidate committed to returning the nation to “normalcy,” swept the election in a landslide.
+In the aftermath of 1919’s turmoil, Warren G. Harding, a Republican presidential candidate committed to returning the nation to “normalcy,” swept the election in a landslide.
+Vice President Calvin Coolidge succeeded Harding after his death in 1923.

 The changes that marked the 1900–1929 period were very unevenly spread across the nation’s regions and peoples.
 Southern leaders were not immune to progressive political ambitions.
 Southern farmers lobbied hard for federal credit systems to supplement private lenders in the cash-strapped South.
 They turned the system of federally supported agriculture extension agents into a far-flung network of scientific advice, crop marketing assistance, and lobbying help in Congress.
 But southern progressive reform had its limits.
 Efforts to enfranchise women, or effectively ban the employment of twelve- and thirteen-year-old children in the textile mills, or enact national anti-lynching legislation met with major resistance.
 Although there were islands of exception, the South was visibly poorer than the rest of country, much less urbanized, farther from the new consumer society being built elsewhere, and intractably committed to cotton, low-wage labor, and management of its own racial matters.